 Here it’s a little more laboriously adult.
 The servent’s quarters are essentially a Victorian museum of the underlings who served the high and mighty.
 You can go into the main house to see just how the knobs lived too.
 If this is your kind of thing, then it’s excellent.
 Sadly it isn’t mine – I dislike the era and the opulence of this kind of thing.
 I understand the importance of keeping the heritage in place, and I like that Shugborough do concentrate more on the working class life than the upper classes they served, but there’s just something about the waste and decadence that I simply don’t get on with.

 With my own predjudice aside, there are very few stately homes who do quite such a well rounded job of portraying the era though, with such a decent set of museum items.
 Anachronisms are abound, but generally it’s an interesting visit.

-Heading home after a full day, we stop off in the walled garden area and the "Working Bothies" (essentially arts and crafts that kind of could fit).
-It's an expensive day, but it IS a full day.
-A season pass works out not much more than day visit, so if you're local it's well worth getting one.
-Head back just one more time and it's paid for itself - and if you have young kids, it's likely you'll be back there time and again on nice weekends and holidays.
+Heading home after a full day, we stop off in the walled garden area and the “Working Bothies” (essentially arts and crafts).
+It’s an expensive day, but it IS a full day.
+A season pass works out not much more than a day visit, so if you’re local it’s well worth getting one.
+Head back just one more time and it’s paid for itself – and if you have young kids, it’s likely you’ll be back there time and again on nice weekends and holidays.

 We’ve already headed back for the sheep racing over the second bank holiday (the day was not so nice, but we still enjoyed it).